 For holders of an Electricity Distribution Licence: Standard Licence Condition 45 (Data Assurance requirements)

+For the holders of a Gas Transporter Licence: Standard Special Condition A55 (Data Assurance requirements)

+For the holders of an Electricity System Operator Licence: Licence Condition D5 (Data assurance Requirements)

-For the holders of a Gas Transporter Licence: Standard Special Condition A55 (Data Assurance requirements)This Data Assurance Guidance (DAG) is issued pursuant to the relevant conditions listed in paragraph 1.4 above.
+For the holder of a Gas System Planner Licence: Licence Condition D4 (Data assurance Requirements)

+This Data Assurance Guidance (DAG) is issued pursuant to the relevant conditions listed in paragraph 1.4 above.
 Licensees are required to comply with the provisions of this DAG under their licence.
 The DAG consists of:

 DAG Guidance Document (this document)